w3c/event-timing/README.md

 ```

 ### Security and Privacy
-To avoid adding another high resolution timer to the platform, `duration` is rounded to the nearest multiple of 8.
+To avoid adding another high resolution timer to the platform, `duration` is rounded up to the nearest multiple of 8.
 Event handler duration inherits it's precision from `performance.now()`, and could previously be measured by overriding addEventListener, as demonstrated in the polyfill.

 ### Usage
 ```javascript